 ~ Barack Obama, President of the United States (2015)

-I try to keep a balanced perspective on my blog although it is often difficult when the headline news these day is so negative.
+I try to keep a balanced perspective on my blog although it is often difficult when the headline news these day can be so negative.
 But to end on a positive note: let’s help where we can, change what we need to in our personal behaviours, and be hopeful for the future for our children and grandchildren.
 Thank you for your continuing interest in both my Caramel & Parsley website & Twitter feed.

 Wishing you good health, safety and contentment in 2018 ~ Liz